tencentyun/TSR/Android Quick Start.md

 // TSRPass tsrPass = new TSRPass(TSRPass.TSRAlgorithmType.PROFESSIONAL_FAST);

-// Initialize TSRPass and set the input image width, height and srRatio. tsrPass.init(inputWidth, inputHeight, srRatio);
+// Initialize TSRPass and set the input image width, height and srRatio.

-// Optional.
-Sets the brightness, saturation and contrast level of the TSRPass.
-The default value is set to (50, 50, 50).
-// Here we set these parameters to slightly enhance the image. tsrPass.setParameters(52, 55, 60);
+TSRPass.TSRInitStatusCode initStatus = tsrPass.init(inputWidth, inputHeight, srRatio);

+if (initStatus == TSRPass.TSRInitStatusCode.SUCCESS) {
    // If the type of inputTexture is TextureOES, you must transform it to Texture2D.
    // Conversion code can be written according to actual requirements.

    // Perform super resolution rendering on the input OpenGL texture and get the enhanced texture ID. int outputTextureId = tsrPass.render(inputTextureId);

    // Release resources when the TSRPass object is no longer needed. tsrPass.deInit();
+} else {
+   // Do other things
+}

 //----------------------GL Thread---------------------//
 ```

 ### **2.2.3 TIEPass**
-[TIEPass](https://tencentyun.github.io/TSR/android-docs/1.8/com/tencent/mps/tie/api/TIEPass.html) is a class used for image enhancement rendering, **only available in the Professional Edition SDK**.
+[TIEPass](https://tencentyun.github.io/TSR/android-docs/1.9/com/tencent/mps/tie/api/TIEPass.html) is a class used for image enhancement rendering, **only available in the Professional Edition SDK**.
 When creating a TIEPass, you need to pass in TIEAlgorithmType to set the super-resolution algorithm type.
 It includes init, render, and deInit methods.
 Before using TIEPass, you need to call the init method to initialize.
 After using it, you need to call the release method to release resources.

 In the TIEAlgorithmType enumeration, there are PROFESSIONAL_HIGH_QUALITY and PROFESSIONAL_FAST two algorithm running modes:
 1. PROFESSIONAL_HIGH_QUALITY (Professional Edition - High Quality) mode: PROFESSIONAL_HIGH_QUALITY mode ensures high image quality while requiring higher device performance.
 It is suitable for scenes with high image quality requirements and is recommended for use on mid-to-high-end smartphones.